-Most golf cart battery chargers on the market today are designed to bring a normally discharged battery back to full or near full charge in a given time period.
-The state of charge depends on the amount of play and/or the number of holes for which the golf cart was used.
+Most golf cart battery chargers on the market today are designed to bring a normally discharged battery back to full or near full charge in a given time.
+The state of the charge depends on the amount of play and/or the number of holes for which the golf cart was used.
 The charger will shut off once it is done charging.
-It is ok to leave it plugged in it won't charge again until it has been unplugged and plugged back in.
+It is ok to leave it plugged in it won't charge again until it has been unplugged and plugged back in

 Keep Your Charger Dry

 Where golf carts are used "hard" for 36 holes every day, and possibly more than 36 holes some days, there is a good chance that the charger cannot keep up with the amount being discharged from the battery.
 In such a case, the batteries start falling into a low state of charge.
 A charger could be working perfectly, but if you do not get the cart on a charge until 10:00 p.m. and off at 6:00 a.m., the chances are good that you did not get sufficient charge into the batteries.
 Hard use carts should be charged for at least 10 hours to keep up with the amount discharged.

 The electrolyte in lead-acid storage batteries is a solution of sulfuric acid and water.
 The sulfuric acid portion of the electrolyte does not evaporate, but the water portion must continually be replaced because of loss due to charging and evaporation.

 The level of electrolyte should NEVER be allowed to go below the top of the plates - this can cause permanent damage to the exposed portion of the plates.
 If you cannot see the electrolyte covering the separators before the batteries are put on charge, add enough water to cover the top of the separators.
 After the charge is completed, re-level with water to the normal level.